exoplatform/exo-documentation/docs/Administration.rst

    style suitable to your logo.
 There are two styles available on the portal, consisting of Light which is default, and Dark.

-.. note::  As default values, the default Company name is **COMPANY** and a default logo are predefined in the Digital Workplace.
+.. note::  As default values, the default Company name is **COMPANY** and a default logo are predefined.

 2. Click *Drop your image here or Upload from your computer* to browse and upload the logo from your local device;